hbc/NGS_Data_Analysis_Course/sessionI/lessons/08_assessing_quality.md

 `$ cat */summary.txt > ~/ngs_course/rnaseq/docs/fastqc_summaries.txt`

-## Automating FASTQC using job submission scripts
+## Automating quality assessment using job submission scripts
 So far in our FASTQC analysis, we have been directly submitting commands to Orchestra using an interactive session (ie. `bsub -Is -n 6 -q interactive bash`).
 However, there are many more queues available on Orchestra than just the interactive queue.
 We can submit commands or series of commands to these queues using job submission scripts.

-**Job submission scripts** for Orchestra are just regular scripts, but at the beginning of the scripts, they contain the Orchestra options for job submission, such as *number of cores, name of queue, runtime limit, etc*.
-We can submit these scripts to whichever queue we specify using the `bsub` command as follows:
+**Job submission scripts** for Orchestra are just regular scripts, but contain the Orchestra options for job submission, such as *number of cores, name of queue, runtime limit, etc*.
+We can submit these scripts to whichever queue we specify in the script using the `bsub` command as follows:

 ```
 $ bsub < job_submission_script.lsf